alexcodes16/calendar-api/README.md

 * **Smart Scheduling**: A core algorithm to find available time slots for a group of participants within a given time range.
 * **Unit Testing**: The scheduling algorithm is covered by unit tests to ensure its logic is correct.
 * **LLM Integration**: Includes a Copilot-compatible manifest to allow a Large Language Model to interact with the API.
+* **Front-End UI**: A simple, clean user interface built with Blazor WebAssembly to display calendar data.
 ## Technologies Used

 * .NET 9